vermouth1992/verl/docs/README_next_steps.md

 Each component acts as a **service**, whose backend is agnostic to the RL system.
 RL system is a single controller that manipulates the data flow of those service and add customized algorithm-specific components such as replay buffer.

 ### Rollout Engine
 Recent RL infrastructures adopt native server mode rollouts (e.g., [slime](https://github.com/THUDM/slime)).
 This makes integration of new features in inference engine easily and provide a great abstraction between rollout engine and the rest of the RL systems.
-This also makes supporting multi-backend rollout system easy as the common abstraction of various inference backend simply becomes a http endpoint.
+This also makes supporting multi-backend rollout system easy as the common abstraction of various inference backend simply becomes a http endpoint. verl is migrating to this design.

 ### Model Engine
-Similar to rollout engine, we will also make model engine as a **service**.
+Similar to rollout engine, verl will also make model engine as a **service**.
 In order to do so, a well-defined interface is necessary.
 Also, it is important to make the model engine extensible to more frontier model architectures such as Qwen3-Omni, VLA and even diffusion models.
 By defining a model engine, top level trainers (e.g., SFT/DPO/RM) and workers (e.g., Actor/Critic) can reuse most of the code by simply changing the loss function and the data loader.
 Please refer to https://github.com/vermouth1992/verl/blob/chi/dev/roadmap/docs/README_model_engine.md for more details.

 ### Weight Transfer Engine